joconno2/EDDBparser/README.md

 TODO
 ---
-Add support for commodoties and build an interface to do anything that eddb.io may not do.
+Add support for commodities and build an interface to do anything that eddb.io may not do.